core-wg/oscore/draft-ietf-core-object-security.md

 {: #tab-1 title="Common Header Parameter kid context for the COSE object" artwork-align="center"}

-## Nonce {#nonce}
+## AEAD Nonce {#nonce}

-The AEAD nonce is constructed in the following way (see {{fig-nonce}}):
+The high level design of the AEAD nonce follows Section 4.4 of {{I-D.mcgrew-iv-gen}}, here follows the detailed construction (see Figure 8):

-1. left-padding the Partial IV (PIV) in network byte order with zeroes to exactly 5 bytes,
+1. left-pad the Partial IV (PIV) in network byte order with zeroes to exactly 5 bytes,
-2. left-padding the Sender ID of the endpoint that generated the Partial IV (ID_PIV) in network byte order with zeroes to exactly nonce length minus 6 bytes,
+2. left-pad the Sender ID of the endpoint that generated the Partial IV (ID_PIV) in network byte order with zeroes to exactly nonce length minus 6 bytes,
-3. concatenating the size of the ID_PIV (a single byte S) with the padded ID_PIV and the padded PIV,
+3. concatenate the size of the ID_PIV (a single byte S) with the padded ID_PIV and the padded PIV,
-4. and then XORing with the Common IV.
+4. and then XOR with the Common IV.

-Note that in this specification only algorithms that use nonces equal or greater than 7 bytes are supported.
+Note that in this specification only AEAD algorithms that use nonces equal or greater than 7 bytes are supported.
 The nonce construction with S, ID_PIV, and PIV together with endpoint unique IDs and encryption keys makes it easy to verify that the nonces used with a specific key will be unique, see {{kn-uniqueness}}.

 If the Partial IV is not present in a response, the nonce from the request is used.
 For responses that are not notifications (i.e. when there is a single response to a request), the request and the response should typically use the same nonce to reduce message overhead.
 Both alternatives provide all the required security properties, see {{replay-protection}} and {{kn-uniqueness}}.
 The only non-Observe scenario where a Partial IV must be included in a response is when the server is unable to perform replay protection, see {{reboot-replay}}.
 For processing instructions see {{processing}}.